AnyBlok/AnyBlok/doc/CODE.rst

 .. warning::
-    AnyBlok use Alembic to do the dynamic migration, but Alembic does'nt detect all the change (Foreifn key, primary key), we must wait the Alembic or implement it in Alembic project before use it in AnyBlok
+    AnyBlok use Alembic to do the dynamic migration, but Alembic does'nt detect all the change (primary key, ...), we must wait the Alembic or implement it in Alembic project before use it in AnyBlok

+.. autoexception:: MigrationException
+    :members:
+    :noindex:
+    :show-inheritance:
+    :inherited-members:

 .. autoclass:: MigrationReport
     :members: